Astro and Svelte: Why I Believe They're the Future of Web Development

 </button>

-Compare this to the Vue version above.
+Compare this to the Vue version.
 No ref().
-No .value to unwrap reactive references.
+No .value.
 No computed().
 No imports from the framework.
-You declare state with $state(), derived values with $derived(), and the compiler figures out what depends on what.
+You declare state with $state(), derived values with $derived(), and the compiler figures out the rest.
 It generates the minimal DOM update code at build time — no virtual DOM diffing at runtime.

-The result is code that reads almost like vanilla HTML with reactive sprinkles.
-It’s closer to the mental model of how the web actually works: you have markup, you have state, state changes update the markup.
-No layers of abstraction in between.
-It’s what Vue’s Options API felt like in its simplicity — but without the limitations that led Vue to the Composition API in the first place.
+The code reads almost like vanilla HTML with reactive sprinkles.
+State changes update the markup.
+No layers of abstraction.
+It’s what Vue’s Options API felt like — but without the limitations that led Vue to the Composition API.

-Here’s a real example — a search component with filtering and pagination.
-First, the Vue 3 Composition API version:
+Here’s a real example — a search component.
+First, Vue 3:

 <script setup>